 When Should You Take Social Security Benefits?

 Many people take Social Security benefits as soon as they are eligible to begin receiving them, which for many Americans is age 62.
-But just because you can begin receiving Social Security benefits doesn’t mean you should take them right away.
+But just because you can begin receiving Social Security benefits doesn’t mean you should take them immediately.

 For example, you can increase your Social Security payments by delaying when you receive them.
-Here are a few things to think about concerning when to begin receiving Social Security Benefits.
+Here are a few things to consider concerning when to begin receiving Social Security Benefits.

 Delaying when you take Social Security Benefits can result in higher payments.
 In general, you can begin receiving Social Security Benefits at age 62, but in many cases, it’s worth delaying your start date for receiving Social Security payments if possible.